MIrazul29/NSD_MAO-XGB/README.md

 # NSD_MAO-XGB

-This repository contains code for the thesis titled **"A Modified Aquila Based Optimized XGB Framework For Detecting Probable Seizure In Neonates"**, which has been submitted to **Electronics and Communication Engeering Discipline, Khulna University, Khulna**.
+This repository contains code for the thesis titled **"A Modified Aquila Based Optimized XGB Framework For Detecting Probable Seizure In Neonates"**.
 The overall graphical block diagram of our proposed approached is illustrated in Figure below.

 ![image](https://user-images.githubusercontent.com/81968951/215566515-fd1e312d-3ac4-4390-9624-039001581f3a.png)